-Stock Vested in 2015
+Stock Vested in 2016

-The following table shows the number of shares acquired by the named executive officers on vesting of stock awards during 2015, as well as the value of the shares realized upon vesting.
+The following table shows the number of shares vesting for stock awards for the named executive officers during 2016, as well as the value of the shares realized upon vesting.
 All awards were awarded under the 2005 Contingent Stock Plan.